If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

 Remember, the selling agent should provide this document for you.
 However, if you are not using an estate agent to sell your home, this template will allow you to create a document that provides all of the key information required.

-While the memorandum of sale is an important document that confirms the original agreement of the parties, it is not legally binding.
+While it’s an important document that confirms the original agreement of the parties, it is not legally binding.
+As we have already pointed out.

 That’s because, right up until contracts have been exchanged, either party can withdraw from the agreement or change the terms of the deal.